Dependency injection (DI). This article describes the concept of dependency injection from a Java perspective.

 }

-A framework class, usually called the dependency container, could analyze the dependencies of this class.
-With this analysis it is able to create an instance of the class and inject the objects into the defined dependencies, via Java reflection.
+A framework class, often referred to as the dependency container, can analyze the dependencies of a class.
+Using this analysis, it can create an instance of the class and inject the required objects into the class’s defined dependencies using Java reflection.

-Mock objects (mocks) are objects which behave similar as the real object.
-But these mocks are not programmed; they are configured to behave in a certain predefined way.
-Mock is an English word which means to mimic or to imitate.
+Mock objects (mocks) are substitutes that mimic the behavior of real objects.
+Unlike real objects, mocks are not programmed but are configured to behave in specific, predefined ways.
+The term "mock" means to mimic or imitate.

-If dependency injection is used, a Java class can be tested in isolation.
+When dependency injection is used, a Java class can be tested in isolation, enabling better test coverage and maintainability.

 1.2.
 Using annotations to describe class dependencies

-Different approaches exist to describe the dependencies of a class.
-The most common approach is to use Java annotations to describe the dependencies directly in the class.
+There are several ways to describe the dependencies of a class.
+One of the most common approaches is using Java annotations to define dependencies directly within the class.

-The standard Java annotations for describing the dependencies of a class are defined in the Java Specification Request 330 (JSR330).
-This specification describes the @Inject and @Named annotations.
+The standard Java annotations for defining dependencies were introduced in Java Specification Request 330 (JSR 330).

-The following listing shows a class which uses annotations to describe its dependencies.
+The following example demonstrates a class that uses annotations to define its dependencies:

 public class MyPart {